 About the wine:

 Flowers, flowers, and more flowers permeate the fragrance before revealing all the spices, along with notes of blackcurrant, black cherry, Cuban cigar, and blackberry.
 The palate is breathtaking.
 It’s so sexy and sensual it should be illegal!
 The fruit coats the mouth with an infinite number of layers of flavor that support the palate.
-The balance between the weight of the engine oil and the perfect intensity is almost surreal.
+The balance between the richness of the wine and its perfect intensity is almost surreal.
 The finish leaves the 60-second mark in the rearview mirror and keeps going.
 Grandeur in a glass.
-If you have the budget, this could be the best Château Margaux vintage ever produced, and that’s saying a lot!
+If you have the budget, this could be the best Château Margaux vintage ever produced—and that’s saying a lot!
 It’s a unique style for Château Margaux, highlighting its volume and concentration.
 But as you can see from my notes, I love it!
 This wine is composed of 92% Cabernet Sauvignon, 6% Merlot, and 2% Cabernet Franc.
 The Petit Verdot was entirely allocated to the Pavillon Rouge.
 Its alcohol content of 14.6% is the highest in the estate’s history.
 Its pH is 3.61.
 Yields barely reached 25 hectoliters per hectare.
-The Grand Vin was made using only 40% of the harvest.
-Harvesting took place from September 8 to 28, marking one of the earliest starts to a vintage in the estate’s history.
-Drink between 2030 and 2065.
+The Grand Vin was produced using only 40% of the harvest.
+The harvest took place from September 8 to 28, marking one of the earliest starts to a vintage in the estate’s history.
+Best enjoyed between 2030 and 2065.

 1JOUR1VIN PRICE